vuestorefront/storefront-api/README.md

   </tbody>
 </table>

-Partners are encouraged to support the project in various ways - mostly by contributing the source code, marketing activities, evangelizing and of course - implementing the production projects.
-We do support our partners by dedicated contact channels, workshops and by sharing the leads from merchants interested in implementations.
+Partners are encouraged to support the project in various ways - mostly by contributing to the source code, performing marketing activities, evangelizing and, of course, implementing production projects.
+We support our partners via dedicated contact channels, workshops and by sharing leads from merchants interested in implementations.

-If you like to become our Partner just let us know via contributors@vuestorefront.io.
+If you would like to become our Partner, just let us know via contributors@vuestorefront.io.

 ## License